laandrad/Text-Mining/README.md

 ## Note: extractDTM_computeCosineValues.py has been written in Python 2.7, it might not run in Python 3 versions

 ### Command prompt
-python extractDTM_computeCosineValues.py 'input_path', 'output_path', 'title'
+python extractDTM_computeCosineValues.py 'input_path', 'output_path', 'title', 'method', 'bigrams'

 ### Argument definition
 'input_path' is a folder path with text documents (i.e., '.txt' files)